How to Create a Template

 - You can use unnamed resources as placeholders to indicate demand for a certain role before knowing who can actually fill it.
 Click the Add new icon at the top of the Resources box to enter roles.

-- Add tasks to the template by clicking the Add Task button and entering details such as the task name (required), Description, Budget, and Time.
+- Add tasks to the template on the Tasks tab by clicking the Add Task button and entering details such as the name (required), Description, Budget, and Time.

 - The Start date is the number of days into the project that the task will begin.
 If you want to create a Start day that predates the day you apply the template, just enter it as a negative value.